 Despite Damigo’s position as founder and CEO of Identity Evropa, he recently announced his resignation on August 27, 2017.
 His successor, Elliot Kline, aka Eli Mosley, reportedly joined the movement “because of the level of professionalism, intelligence and discipline displayed by its members.”
 Under Mosley/Kline, college campus recruitment has experienced a significant resurgence.
 Identity Evropa’s efforts to recruit young white college students have coalesced as #ProjectSiege.

 Initially introduced on September 27, 2016 in a YouTube video featuring Damigo, #ProjectSiege aims to challenge the “false anti-white narrative” that he claims has been advanced in academia.
-Throughout 2016, the organization posted fliers on college campuses in an estimated 41 separate instances.
-However, with the spring 2017 semester, #ProjectSiege experienced a resurgence in fliering, concentrated primarily in February.
-The current fall semester has also seen an uptick in #ProjectSiege actions, with 26 fliering incidents thus far in September alone and an estimated 95 in all of 2017.
+Throughout 2016, the organization posted flyers on college campuses in an estimated 41 separate instances.
+However, with the spring 2017 semester, #ProjectSiege experienced a resurgence in flyering, concentrated primarily in February.
+The current fall semester has also seen an uptick in #ProjectSiege actions, with 26 flyering incidents thus far in September alone and an estimated 95 in all of 2017.

 While #ProjectSiege’s recent rejuvenation could be attributed to the change in leadership, a new publishing partnership may also play a key role.
 On September 7 Identity Evropa announced via Twitter that it had teamed up with Arktos Media “to promote identitarian literature with university students.”